torvalds/linux/Documentation/networking/filter.rst

   12               extension            BPF extension
   ===============  ===================  ===============================================

-The Linux kernel also has a couple of BPF extensions that are used along with the class of load instructions by "overloading" the k argument with a negative offset + a particular extension offset.
+The GNU/Linux kernel also has a couple of BPF extensions that are used along with the class of load instructions by "overloading" the k argument with a negative offset + a particular extension offset.
 The result of such BPF extensions are loaded into A.